phensley/cldr-engine-website/docs/doc-goals.md

 #### 1. Support a broad set of CLDR functionality

-A key goal is supporting rich single-page applications which may use a large number of CLDR features simultaneously.
+A key goal is supporting rich single-page applications which make use of a number of different CLDR features simultaneously.

-We also want to support the full functionality transitively, so that libraries can be created which expose the full functionality to their users.
+We also want to support the full functionality transitively, so that libraries can be created which expose the full CLDR functionality to their users.
 For example, a template engine library that exposes CLDR-based formatters, letting template authors (or even end users) use any of the available options, patterns, units of measure, etc, without restriction.

 #### 2. Minimize the overall data and code size